joequant/BitMEX-Excel/README.md

 Compile with Visual Studio Express 2012 for Windows Desktop, or just grab the XLL file from the Releases.

 ## Installation
+Download all the binary files from the selected release (*.dna, *.xll, *.dll), and place together in a directory.
 Open Excel 2013.
 Select File..
 Options..
 Add-Ins, and click Manage "Excel Add-ins" Go...
 Click "Browse" and select the relevant XLL file to install.